RoryPoulter/A-Level-Project/README.md

 ## Usage
 This program allows the user to simulate projectile motion based on chosen initial conditions.
 Includes definitions of key terms which are read from an external .txt file.
-The effects of drag can be included/excluded to show how it affects a projectile.
+The effects of drag can be included/excluded, or both to show how it affects a projectile.

 The program uses tkinter for the main GUI, and matplotlib to display the results.
 The appearance of the GUI can be changed by toggling colourblind mode and changing the theme.